LeoGoodall/EthnoLLM/README.md

-# EthnoLLM
-_LLMs struggle with ethnographic text annotation_
+# LLMs struggle with ethnographic text annotation

 All python scripts used to handle data and model inferences are in /src.
 These may need to be moved to home directory to call the /data appropriately.
 Batch API calling to OpenAI, Anthropic, and Perplexity are omitted (though can be provided upon reasonable request).